US debt ceiling analysis: Why haven’t the markets started to sell off aggressively? Some have already

-us debt ceiling analysis why havent the markets started to sell off aggressively some have already 2
+US debt ceiling analysis Why haven t the markets started to sell off aggressively Some have already

 I have been asked many times over the past week why equity markets have not aggressively sold off as investors digest the US debt ceiling […]